o3de/o3de.org/content/docs/userguide/ui-editor-working-slices-modifying.md

+description: ' Modify a UI slice and push the changes in &ALYlong;''s &ui-canvas-editor;
+  . '
+slug: ui-editor-working-slices-modifying
+title: Modifying a UI Slice and Pushing Changes
+---
 # Modifying a UI Slice and Pushing Changes<a name="ui-editor-working-slices-modifying"></a>

 In the **UI Editor**, you modify UI slices and push changes similarly to the way that you do in the main Lumberyard Editor For more information on pushing changes in Lumberyard's component entity system, see [Working with Slices](component-slices.md)\.